TheRenegadeCoder/sample-programs-website/docs/projects/game-of-life/php/index.md

 {% endraw %}

-Game Of Life in Php was written by:
+[Game Of Life](https://sampleprograms.io/projects/game-of-life) in [Php](https://sampleprograms.io/languages/php) was written by:

+- Jeremy Grifski
 - Juan D Frias

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2022 21:44:19.
 The solution was first committed on Oct 15 2019 15:44:58.
 As a result, documentation below may be outdated.